helloimalemur/reQue/README.md

 [//]: # (INSERT INTO requests &#40;method, host, port, uri, headers, body&#41; VALUES &#40;"method", "host", "port", "uri", "headers", "body"&#41;;)
 [//]: # (```)

+### Security considerations
+     If the front-end and back-end servers behave differently in relation to the (possibly obfuscated) Transfer-Encoding header, then they might disagree about the boundaries between successive requests, leading to request smuggling vulnerabilities.

 ### Resources
     https://www.baeldung.com/cs/tokens-vs-sessions